Key Stage 1 Curriculum

 Design and Technology

-At Key Stage 1 we follow the National Curriculum 2014 for Mathematics.
+At Key Stage 1 we follow the National Curriculum 2014 for Mathematics and follow the mastery approach using White Rose planning.
 All children in Key Stage 1 have daily Mathematics sessions and we consider it to be one of our priorities that children leave school with secure basic skills which will serve them well in the future.
 To support this we also have dedicated daily mental maths sessions to develop and enhance these key skills.
 Maths activities also take place on the yard area.
-Maths websites to support learning at home are on this website under children/classes/useful websites.
+Maths websites to support learning at home are on this website.
 Children are given homework once a week to reinforce work completed in class.

 English (Reading, Writing and Speaking and listening)

 At Key Stage 1 we follow the National Curriculum 2014.
 All children in Key Stage 1 have daily English sessions and we consider it to be one of our priorities that children leave school with secure basic skills which will serve them well in the future.
 Children also have daily letters and sounds lesson which focus on phonic decoding and spelling.
 We follow the letters and sounds scheme for these sessions.